Wartem/flask-vite-systemd-generator/README.md

 ### 🎯 What This Tool Helps With

-1. **Basic Service Integration**
+1. **Service Integration**
    - Automates the creation of SystemD service files
    - Provides a simple interface for common service operations
-   - Sets up basic logging and error handling
+   - Sets up logging and error handling
    - Includes reasonable default resource limits

 2. **Development Setup**
    - Combines Flask and React setup in one step
-   - Configures basic proxy settings for development
+   - Configures proxy settings for development
    - Sets up a development environment with hot reloading
    - Manages environment variables